It’s funny how quickly things change.

 I wrote my master’s thesis on the efficacy and contributions of online tutoring as a modern pedagogy.
 That is fancy wording for: “online tutoring is the new thing.”
 In my thesis, I argued for implementation of an online tutoring segment within a traditional tutoring company, offering an in-depth action plan.
 I loved working on this long-term, forty-two-page project.
 Qualitative research and analysis have become new and welcomed core competencies.

-I am lucky to have found a job that involves creativity and strategy.
 I want to make a difference—one sentence at a time.